 Susan is a contributing author to Pathways to Purpose and Hope: A Guide for Creating a Sustainable Grief Support Organization for Families and Friends After a Suicide Death.She continues to contribute to the field of bereavement through her writing, and consultant work, and is a former facilitator for Friends for Survival, a non-profit dedicated to those affected by a suicide death.
 She is currently at work on a historical fiction novel based on the life a Vietnamese nail artist who fled Vietnam after the fall of Saigon.

-When Susan is not writing, you can find her either in the foothills of the Sierra Nevada’s or on the beaches of Aptos, Ca with her family.
+When Susan is not writing, you can find her on the beach in Aptos, California with her family.